mbrodt/sapper-portfolio/src/routes/blog/posts/resume-writing.md

 This may seem very cutthroat - and that’s because it is.
 But it’s how the world works.
 When reviewing your resume, try to put yourself in the shoes of the company or recruiter receiving it - would you pass yourself on to the next round?
 Even if you had as little as [7.4 seconds](https://www.hrdive.com/news/eye-tracking-study-shows-recruiters-look-at-resumes-for-7-seconds/541582/) to decide?
 If not, your resume could still use some work.

-If you're looking for more advice on how to land your dream developer job, check out my book at [Mastering the Coding Mindset](https://madsbrodt.com/mastering-coding-mindset/).
-It's everything I know about improving your developer skills and landing a job.
+If you're looking for more advice on how to land your dream developer job, check out my book at [Mastering the Coding Mindset](https://madsbrodt.com/mastering-coding-mindset/) or sign up using the form below.
+The book is everything I know about improving your developer skills and landing a job.